What We Do

 ECHO

-ECHO (ecDNA Harboring Oncogenes) is a proprietary software system for detecting the presence of ecDNA oncogene amplifications using routine clinical next-generation sequencing (NGS).
-ECHO is the first portable precision medicine tool for identifying ecDNA amplified oncogenes and built to be deployable at clinical trial sites or commercial laboratories.
+ECHO (ecDNA Harboring Oncogenes) is a proprietary software algorithm for detecting the presence of ecDNA using routine clinical next-generation sequencing (NGS) data.
+ECHO is the first ecDNA diagnostic used in clinical trials.

-In our mission to deliver transformative precision therapies to patients with aggressive oncogene amplified cancers, ECHO is a vital tool in the development of our ground-breaking ecDTx candidates.
+In our mission to deliver transformative precision therapies to patients with oncogene amplified cancers, ECHO is a vital tool to select appropriate patients for treatment with our ground-breaking ecDTx candidates.

 The rapidly growing field of ecDNA cancer biology helps explain why some oncogene amplified cancers are so aggressive and why traditional approaches to treatment are not working for many patients.
 This new understanding of ecDNA shines light onto innovative and differentiated therapeutic approaches to help those affected by the most aggressive tumors.
 I am thrilled that Boundless Bio has assembled a world class team that has been able to leverage ecDNA biology to develop a host of innovative drug candidates that have the chance to improve the lives of patients with oncogene amplified cancer.